-- 16. The outputs of this Agreement will be: - (a) implementing accessible quality early childhood education programs which meet the needs of parents and communities at a cost which does not present a barrier to participation, particularly for vulnerable and disadvantaged children; - (b) delivering strategies and actions targeting the participation of Indigenous children, including in remote areas; - (c) delivering strategies and actions targeting the participation of vulnerable and disadvantaged children; and - (d) supporting all children's quality early childhood education participation, regardless of whether quality early childhood education programs are delivered through schools (non-government and government), standalone preschools or long day care1 centres.
+- 16. The outputs of this Agreement will be: - (a) implementing accessible quality early childhood education programs which meet the needs of parents and communities at a cost which does not present a barrier to participation, particularly for Indigenous children, vulnerable children and children experiencing disadvantage; - (b) delivering strategies and actions targeting the participation of Indigenous children, including in remote areas; - (c) delivering strategies and actions targeting the participation of vulnerable children and children experiencing disadvantage; and - (d) supporting all children's quality early childhood education participation, regardless of whether quality early childhood education programs are delivered through schools (non-government and government), standalone preschools or long day care1 centres.